CONSTITUTION FOR THE HALL COUNTY LIBRARY SYSTEM

 Section 6.
 The Hall County Commission shall appoint an ex-officio member from its body to serve on the Board for a one year term.
 A full year term will begin on July 1 and will end June 30.
 The ex-officio member shall not have voting privileges.

 Section 1.
 The officers of the Hall County Library Board of Trustees shall be a Chairman and a Vice Chairman.
 These officers shall perform the duties prescribed by the Bylaws and by the parliamentary authority adopted by the Board.

 Section 2.
 Nominations will be made by a committee of three Board Members appointed by the Chairman.
 The Chairman may serve as one of the three members of the nominating committee.
-An officer is elected for a two-year term and may not succeed himself/herself.
+An officer is elected for a two-year term.

 Section 3.
 The officers shall be elected at the last regular meeting of the fiscal year to serve a two-year term, and their terms of office shall begin at the first meeting of the new fiscal year (which runs from July 1 – June 30) for which they were elected to serve.

 Section 4 The Vice-Chairman will also serve as Secretary and Finance Officer responsible for reporting to the Board minutes, official correspondence and financial reports.